Cloud Native 101

 Q: What is the “cloud” and what are some examples?

 Alex: A “cloud” is considered any shared/managed hosting environment for running applications.
-Some familiar applications you may recognize which utilize the cloud are: Slack, Zoom, Microsoft 365, Atlassian, Salesforce, and of course HCL SoFy!
+Some familiar applications you may recognize which utilize the cloud are: Slack, Zoom, Microsoft 365, Atlassian, Salesforce, and of course HCLSoftware Marketplace!

 -